jasper-zheng/PyAudible/src/documentation.md

 ## Class Receiver
 `class pyaudiable.Receiver`

 Python interface to detect and demodulate broadcasted audio and convert them into text data.

+#### Activation Sensitivity
+The volume of the transmission should be defined when instantiating the transmitter by `sensitivity` parameter in the instantiation function (see [__ init__()](#)).
+The options includs ``'low'``, ``'medium'`` and ``'high'``.

+In the activating process, the receiver perform SNR Check to decide whether the current noise condition is competent to perform successful transmission.
+Activation Sensitivity defines the threshold that activate the receiver.
+With a higher sensitivity, the receiver will tend to pass the SNR Check and be activated for transmission.

+#### Transmission Speed

+#### Listening Modes
+The mode of the receiver will be determined by different methods called after the receiver was instantiated.
+###### Blocking Mode
+Call `read_block()` to use blocking mode.
 The receiver should be called only once and it will block until all the required time is recorded.
+After the desired time, call `get_received_data()` to retrieve all the received data (see [Example: Receive and Demodulate Data (Blocking Mode)](#) for sample code).

+###### Callback Mode
+Call `read_frame()` to use callback mode.
+The receiver will only analyse audio in the frames that it is called.
+Therefore, it should be called in the main loop in a frame-based application.

+`read_frame()` will return decoded text once new data is available.
+If the parameter `log` is `True`, it will also return a integer flag signifying the status to help the system interacting with the receiver (see next section [System Logs and Status Flags](#)).

+#### System Logs and Status Flags

  Whereas in the callback mode, the